-From the non-linear fitting curve in Origin Analysis, the obtained linear attenuation coefficient of copper (Cu) is $0.62838 \pm 0.0471 \text{ cm}^{-1}$.
+From the non-linear fitting curve in Origin Analysis, the obtained linear attenuation coefficient of copper (Cu) is: 0.62838 ± 0.0471 cm-1.

-Task 5: Range of Alpha Particles in Air
+2.6 Task 6: Range of Alpha Particles in Air

-Range is characterized as the path length that a particle travels from its source through the matter before it is stopped.
+Range is characterized as the path length that a particle travel from its source through matter, before it is stopped.
 It is influenced by the type of particle, its original kinetic energy, and the medium through which it travels.
-The range is especially important for charged particles, like electrons and alpha particles.
+Range is especially important for charged particles, like electrons and alpha particles.
 Alpha particles particularly travel in almost straight lines because they are thousands of times heavier than atomic electrons, to which they lose energy slowly.
 Their range is usually measured in a straight line from the source to the point where ionization stops.

-In this experiment, a plastic detector is used instead of a BGO detector.
-This is because the BGO detector has a thin aluminum foil layer and shielding can occur, leading to energy loss and inaccurate measurements.
+In this experiment, plastic detector is used instead of a BGO detector.
+This is because BGO detector has a thin aluminum foil layer and shielding can occur, leading to energy loss and inaccurate measurements.